Clemson University logo

 Key Highlights

-• Designated as an "R1: Doctoral Universities – Very high research activity" institution.
+• Classified as an "R1: Doctoral University – Very high research activity" by the Carnegie Classification of Institutions of Higher Education.

-• Manages an endowment of approximately $1.2 billion, supporting robust academic and research initiatives.
+• Boasts an endowment of $1.2 billion, supporting its extensive academic and research initiatives.

-• Features a picturesque 1,400-acre main campus located in the Blue Ridge Mountains foothills, bordering Lake Hartwell.
+• Features a 1,400-acre main campus in the foothills of the Blue Ridge Mountains, bordering Lake Hartwell.

 Timeline